 Season and Bag Limits

 On the other hand, those who choose to participate in Argentina dove hunting face no bag limits and no seasonal restrictions.
-There are approximately 50 million birds that live in Cordoba, Argentina and because they are consistently reproducing and migrating, the country imposes no maximum limits on dove hunters.
+There are approximately 50 million doves that nest and live in the north of Argentina, and because they are consistently reproducing, the country imposes no maximum limits.
 Not only are there no limits, Argentina dove hunting also has no set season.
-As a result, the country (particularly the Cordoba region) has become an extremely popular destination for individuals who want to hunt at any time during the year.
+As a result, the country has become an extremely popular destination for individuals who want to hunt at any time during the year.

-Even though there are many areas of the United States that allow dove hunting, finding an ideal spot can still be a challenge.
+Even though there are many areas in the United States that allow dove hunting, finding an ideal spot can still be a challenge.
 Many times, the best places for domestic dove hunting are on private land, which can make accessing them a challenge.
 Certainly there are services that offer packages that allow you to hunt on certain tracts of land, but in all reality, that money would be better spent on a dove hunting excursion in Argentina.
 Not only does Argentina offer millions of doves that are primed for hunting, there are also massive tracts of land that are designated specifically for dove hunters.
-Often, a hunter in Argentina will fire off 1000 rounds in a single day.